 Voluntary sector organisations evolve as people come together and choose to make a difference to their community, be it area-based or a community of interest.
-Many charities and voluntary organisations perform essential work that contribute to the fabric of our society.
+Many charities and voluntary organisations perform essential work that contributes to the fabric of our society.
 Often, they act as a vital referral resource for public services.
 COVID-19 has severely impacted the third sector.
 Losing their services in either the short term or after the country emerges from the crisis will cause untold damage to individuals and communities.
-Now more than ever, it is imperative that we support a sustainable third sector in Thurrock.
+Now, more than ever, it is imperative that we support a sustainable third sector in Thurrock.

-- ensure officers understand what is meant by the voluntary sector, how to engage effectively, ensuring timely communications this will include championing the voluntary sector, ensuring understanding of the independence of charities, and respecting as equal to enable fair and effective partnership working - review the processes that communities use when they want to lead improvements, so the voluntary sector can actively influence outcomes - this will also extend to a review of application processes related to permissions, funding, procurement, monitoring and grants protocols so we enable sustainability and are proportionate in the bureaucracy required - recognise and actively encourage organisations to strive to be sustainable where possible, and to be able to plan for their delivery - organisations need capacity to operate and infrastructure support to be effective, including volunteer recruitment and management, so we will seek to embed this commitment into processes relating to joint work with the sector, for example, funding agreements strive to ensure Thurrock gets its fair share of external funding by supporting bids and strengthening proposals - we will support the development of community fundraising through Giving for Thurrock (GiFT) as a place based focus to benefit social action and continue to promote Small Sparks as a quick and easy way to support community ideas that make a difference
+- Ensure officers understand what is meant by the voluntary sector, how to engage effectively, ensuring timely communications.
+This will include championing the voluntary sector, ensuring understanding of the independence of charities, and respecting as equal to enable fair and effective partnership working. - Review council processes relevant to communities who want to lead improvements so that the voluntary sector can actively influence outcomes.
+This will include a review of processes related to permissions, funding, procurement, monitoring and funding protocols so we enable sustainability and are proportionate in the bureaucracy required. - Recognise and actively encourage organisations to strive to be sustainable where possible, and to be able to plan for their delivery.
+Organisations need capacity to operate and infrastructure support to be effective, including volunteer recruitment and management.
+We will seek to embed this commitment into processes relating to joint work with the sector, for example, funding agreements.

+Strive to ensure Thurrock gets its fair share of external funding.
+We will support the development of community fundraising through Giving for Thurrock (GiFT) as a place-based focus to invest in social action, and continue to promote Small Sparks as a quick and easy way to support community ideas that make a difference.

-- development of an action plan in response to the Fair Debt Summit held with partners from the voluntary sector - key aspects included investment in new technology and education of our younger generations - key performance indicators within contracts were relaxed in response to COVID-19, and we will uphold the principle of at least three months' notice prior to any changes to terms and conditions impacting on the sector - in the last year, housing contractors resourced at least 50% of their teams from local residents and were purchasing at least 60% of their supplies locally - also nine different apprenticeship opportunities were provided - the repurposing of the Voluntary Sector Development Fund and Community Environmental Development Fund to support the sustainability and resilience of community organisations through COVID-19 - Encouraging applications to the Community Environmental Development Fund over £1.25m has been allocated to date supporting over 50 improvements to community assets, enabling local activities to benefit residents.
+- The development of an action plan in response to a Fair Debt Summit held with partners from the voluntary sector.
+Key aspects include investment in new technology and education of our younger generations. - In the last year, housing contractors resourced at least 50% of their teams from local residents and were purchasing at least 60% of their supplies locally. - Key Performance Indicators within contracts were relaxed in response to COVID-19, and we will uphold the principle of at least three months' notice prior to any changes to contract terms and conditions impacting on the sector. - The repurposing of the Voluntary Sector Development Fund and Community Environmental Development Fund to support the sustainability and resilience of community organisations through COVID 19.